 Woodland Park Rose Garden

 750 N 50th St., Seattle, WA 98103 7 a.m. – dusk.
-Garden is free to enter but parking in the Hippo lot adjacent to the zoo is $8, when the zoo is open.
+The Garden is free to enter but parking in the Hippo lot adjacent to the zoo is $8 when the zoo is open.

-The diversity of roses live in tranquil balance with the framing trees, shrubs and formal water features.
+The diversity of roses lives in a tranquil balance with the framing trees, shrubs, and formal water features.

-Wander towards the Northeast corner (farthest from entrance) where the more recently developed Seattle Sensory Garden takes form; designed to be accessible, inclusive and safe.
-There are a number of tactile exhibits, in addition to sound columns and wind chimes in the Cathedral of Melodies while farther down the path the symbiotic Woodland Gardens comes alive, combing tall cedars with abundant ferns and other flowering ground cover.
+Wander towards the Northeast corner (farthest from the entrance) where the more recently developed Seattle Sensory Garden takes form; designed to be accessible, inclusive, and safe.
+There are a number of tactile exhibits, in addition to sound columns and wind chimes in the Cathedral of Melodies while farther down the path, the symbiotic Woodland Gardens comes alive, combing tall cedars with abundant ferns and other flowering ground covers.

 Talk about a showstopper!
 Among the best in Seattle gardens.
 These beautifully flowing grounds tucked within a residential neighborhood in North Seattle were designed for a private family by the esteemed Olmsted Brothers Landscape firm in 1915.
 Now on the National Register of Historic Places, this is the only Olmstead garden (designed for a private residence) open to the public.

 The design offers several different zones.
 From the tall fir trees in Ed’s Woodland to the crocus-infused Great Lawn, there is sheer surprise and delight around each corner.
 Late spring is the true color spectacle from all angles, but the other seasons always serve up unique inspiration.
 The two private residences on the land seem to work into the landscape as if no one is watching.
 Explore the poignant groupings of thickets abundant around the perimeter and be transported away to a magical world.

 Of all the locations on this list, these gardens require a bit more planning to visit, so check with the website to get more information.
 In general, only open between April and the Fall.